Article 10 of the European Convention on Human Rights: Limitations to the freedom of expression

-Similarities and Differences to the US First Amendment
+Comparison to the US First Amendment

-Although widely accepted as a right within the European Convention, it is the First Amendment within the US constitution that is synonymous globally with the Freedom of Expression and Speech.
-Without closer inspection, it could be suggested that both are covering the same right just in differing contexts, however, this would not be an accurate assessment.
+Although widely accepted as a right within the European Convention, it is the First Amendment within the US constitution that is synonymous globally with freedom of expression and speech.
+Without closer inspection, it could be suggested that both are covering the same right, just in differing contexts; however, this would not be an accurate assessment.

-The structure of the freedoms in the US and the European Convention as revealed by Bleich are different from each other and arguably cover opposite things.
+The structure of the freedoms in the US Constitution and the European Convention as revealed by Bleich are different from each other and arguably cover opposite things.
 "The US constitution categorically upholds the value of Free Speech whereas the European Court of Human Rights Article 10 explicitly lists the reasons that free expression can be constrained."

-Similarly, Docherty suggests that institutionally, the US First Amendment is through the nature of the American Judicial system and the difficulty of constitutional reform affords greater protection as well as fewer restrictions on the Freedom of Speech.
-Whereas through the Margin of Appreciation and the reliance upon members' constitutions being sufficiently robust the Freedom of Expression within the ECtHR does not directly afford the same level of protection of expression to citizens.
+Similarly, Docherty suggests that institutionally, the US First Amendment through the nature of the American judicial system and the difficulty of constitutional reform affords greater protection as well as fewer restrictions on the freedom of speech; whereas through the margin of appreciation and the reliance upon members' constitutions being sufficiently robust, freedom of expression within the ECtHR does not directly afford the same level of protection of expression to citizens.

-The main point of similarity the two sources of freedom of expression share is that they are both not absolute and can be limited, this is also enhanced through the varying criteria by which they can be restricted also being very similar.
-Namely, those listed in Article 10 (2) such as "…in the interests of national security, territorial integrity, or public safety, for the prevention of disorder or crime".
+The main point of similarity the two sources of freedom of expression share is that they are both not absolute and can be limited; this is also enhanced through the varying criteria by which they can be restricted also being very similar.
+Namely, those listed in Article 10(2) include "in the interests of national security, territorial integrity, or public safety, for the prevention of disorder or crime".
 It is this that often leads to a common belief they are one of the same by many of the population.
-Although it should be acknowledged as above that achieving such limitation is a point of difference between the two judicial systems and legislation.
+However it should be acknowledged as above that achieving such limitation is a point of difference between the two judicial systems and legislation.